Example: FFTScope

 - Frequency Domain BRAM – Contains the 256 frequency domain vectors the FFT computes with.

-- IFFT Start – The XFP GUI with FrontPanel Scripting and the FrontPanel Alloy application communicate with the FrontPanel Subsystem Vivado IP Core generated FrontPanel HDL endpoints to store the Vector Set into the Frequency Domain BRAM.
+- IFFT Start – The FrontPanel Platform application communicate with the FrontPanel Subsystem Vivado IP Core generated FrontPanel HDL endpoints to store the Vector Set into the Frequency Domain BRAM.
 A custom RTL Slicer is used to distribute control signals throughout the design.

 - FFT Enable – Enables the FFT core to calculate the SZG-ADC input.